Skip to content

 smbh growth evolution from direct collapse seed

-This set of illustrations explains how a large black hole can form from the direct collapse of a massive cloud of gas a few hundred million years after the Big Bang.
-Cold streams of gas can lead to the direct collapse of a “seed” black hole of several tens of thousands (at least) solar masses, which can form even prior to any stars forming in the surrounding young galaxy.
+This set of illustrations explains how a large black hole can form from the direct collapse of a massive cloud of gas within a couple of hundred million years after the Big Bang.
+Cold streams of gas can lead to the direct collapse of a “seed” black hole of several tens of thousands (at least) of solar masses, which can form even prior to any stars forming in the surrounding young galaxy.
 As the galaxy and black hole grow, eventually the stellar mass content will outweigh the more slowly-growing black hole.
+This is strongly favored, observationally, over the primordial black hole scenario.

 Credit: NASA/STScI/Leah Hustak